jos-eph/origins/Readme.md

 'translation': {'heart'},
 'type': {'same simplified and traditional'}}

 Note that `pullRelationships.py` generates information about overlapping categories, such as `hasComponent` and `hasSemanticComponent` (a semantic component is a subtype of a component).
 This is intentional.
-Information on Wiktionary is community-inputted and listing all of this information can serve as a partial check on completeness.
+Information on Wiktionary is community-inputted and listing like this can serve as a partial check on completeness.

 ### Why I Wrote It
 Chinese characters are a written "code" with graphical clues as to their meaning.
 I am a language hobbyist and started